laracasts/blog/articles/Benjamin/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 In this component:

-1. We have a "Add to Cart" button that calls the `add()` method when clicked.
+1. We have an _"Add to Cart"_ button that calls the `add()` method when clicked.
 2. A state variable named `$done` is set to `true` to disable the button and display a "Added" message instead.
 3. The `add()` function dispatches an event that indicates a product has been added.
 The component that waits for this event (the cart preview) will increment the value in the cache (that's what we'll do in the next step).

 ## Create the cart preview component

-The cart preview component will be a mini representation of the user's shopping cart, allowing them to quickly view how many items they've added without navigating to the cart page.
+The cart preview component will be a mini-representation of the user's shopping cart, allowing them to quickly view how many items they've added without navigating to the cart page.

 Here's how we can create it: